Gulf of Corryvreckan: Modern cultural references

 Part of Powell's and Pressburger's 1945 film I Know Where I'm Going! was set at Corryvreckan.
 They filmed in Corryvreckan and the nearby (but less fierce) waters at Bealach a' Choin Ghlais ('the pass of the grey dog').
 The footage obtained there was then used in back projections with the actors in a replica boat rocked on gimbals while buckets of water were thrown at them.
 Model shots of the whirlpool were made to give a medium view of the boat being drawn into Corryvreckan.

 In mid-August 1947, the author George Orwell nearly drowned in the Corryvreckan whirlpool.
-Seeking to focus his main energies on completing a novel destined to become the dystopian classic Nineteen Eighty-Four, Orwell had fled the distractions of London in April 1947 and taken up temporary residence on the isolated island of Jura in the Inner Hebrides.
+Seeking to focus his main energies on completing a novel destined to become the dystopian classic Nineteen Eighty-Four, Orwell had fled the distractions of London in April 1947 and taken up temporary residence on the island of Jura in the Inner Hebrides.
 On the return leg of an August boating day trip to nearby Glengarrisdale, Orwell seems to have misread the local tide tables and steered into rough seas that drove his boat near to the whirlpool.

-When the boat's small engine suddenly sheared off from its mounts and dropped into the sea, Orwell's party resorted to oars and was saved from drowning only when the whirlpool began to recede and the group managed to paddle the distressed craft to a rocky outcrop about a mile (2 km) distant from the Jura coastline.
+When the boat's small engine suddenly sheared off from its mounts and dropped into the sea, Orwell's party resorted to oars and was saved from drowning only when the whirlpool began to recede, and the group managed to paddle the distressed craft to a rocky outcrop about a mile (2 km) distant from the Jura coastline.
 The boat capsized as the group tried to disembark, leaving Orwell, his two companions, and his three-year-old son stranded on the uninhabited outcrop with no supplies or means of escape.
 They were rescued only when passing lobstermen noticed a fire the party had lit in an effort to keep warm.
 Orwell completed a first draft of Nineteen Eighty-Four about three months after the Corryvreckan incident, with the final manuscript not finished until late 1948.

 The McCalmans have recorded a song called "Corryvreckan Calling".

 The Ardbeg distillery on the island of Islay produces a cask-strength whisky named Corryvreckan.
 There is also a pub named after the gulf, located near to the harbour in Oban.

-Waterlog, a book by Roger Deakin, prominently features the Corryvreckan whirlpool as a driving force behind the book's premise - a wild swimming and bathing journey through Britain.
+Waterlog, a book by Roger Deakin, prominently features the Corryvreckan whirlpool as a driving force behind the book's premise—a wild swimming and bathing journey through Britain.

+The Scottish death metal band Hand of Kalliach produced an album Corryvreckan in 2024.

+The Kaleidoscope Chamber Collective featured the piece The Corryvreckan Whirlpool on their 2023 album, Many Voices: Ensemble, composed by Aileen Sweeney.
+Anne Templer called it "a delightful folk tune".